pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/backup/backup_github.markdown

 You will be asked to enter your GitHub username and password (or ssh key passphrase if you use [GitHub with ssh](https://help.github.com/categories/ssh/)).

-Congratulations, you now have a copy of your current Home Assistant Configuration on GitHub!
+Congratulations, you now have a copy of your current Open Peer Power Configuration on GitHub!

 ### Step 6: Keeping your repository up to date

 You should update your repository on a regular basis.
 Ideally after you make a major configuration change (new device, new component, etc.).
 The below script will update your repository with any changed configuration files and allow you to add a comment with the commit for tracking purposes:

 <div class='note'>
-You may need to adjust the paths in the script depending on your Home Assistant configuration.
+You may need to adjust the paths in the script depending on your Open Peer Power configuration.
 </div>

 `gitupdate.sh`